Founding and History

 Official Founding of the Small Satellite Research Laboratory

-Spacey Sciences LLC dissolves in favor of becoming the UGA SSRL, the Small Satellite Research Lab.
+Spacey Sciences LLC dissolves in favor of becoming UGA SSRL, the Small Satellite Research Lab.
 The Faculty and Students join together into a united front.
 Caleb Adams, from Spacey Science, becomes Program Manager.
 Dr. David Cotten becomes the Associate Director, Principal Investigator of the MOCI satellite, Co-Principal Investigator of the SPOC Satellite, and Lab Supervisor.
 Dr. Deepak Mishra becomes the Director and Principal Investigator of the SPOC Satellite.

 The Faculty and Students are now on a united front and a lab-wide vision statement is created:

 "Our mission is to place UGA among the top spacefaring universties in the world and to give UGA a permanent presence in outerspace.
-We aim to teach students how to design, build, and operate spacecraft while providing our faculy with unique space-based data."
+We aim to teach students how to design, build, and operate spacecraft while providing our faculty with unique space-based data."

 Partnership with NASA Ames